What To Do Post Accident…

-If you or a loved one is suffering from whiplash, make an appointment with a doctor of chiropractic.
-As the authors of this study conclude, when it comes to treating whiplash,”chiropractic is the only proven effective treatment.”
+If you or a loved one is suffering from whiplash, make an appointment with Clear Lake Chiropractic.
+As the authors of this study conclude, when it comes to treating whiplash, “chiropractic is the only proven effective treatment.”

 Khan S, Cook J, Gargan M, et al. Asymptomatic classification of whiplash injury and the implications for treatment.
 Journal of Orthopaedic Medicine 1999: Vol. 21, No. 1, pp22-25.

-We treat auto accident patients from all over including Clear Lake, Houston, Friendswood, League City, Webster, Seabrook, Dickenson and more.
-Call us today
+We treat auto accident patients from all over including Clear Lake, Houston, Friendswood, League City, Webster, Seabrook, Dickinson and more.
+Call us today!